rmcrackan/AudiobookHub/README.md

 # AudiobookHub
 Software resources for audiobook management.
 Especially Audible-centric, including organization and removing DRM from Audible files

+## Guides
+* https://github.com/seanap/Plex-Audiobook-Guide: Plex & Booksonic Audiobook Guide.
+Put your audiobooks in Plex then use Prologue or BookCamp to stream your whole library.
+You can even share with your friends and family
+* http://checkthebenchmarks.com/2019/09/23/why-you-should-manage-your-own-audible-library/: Manage your own Audible library

 ## Audible APIs

 Interfaces for internal Audible API